 These are my papers that I have written and/or helped write.

-B. Appiah, P. Dani, W. Ge, C. Hudson, S. Jain, Y. Lee, M. Lemoine, J. Murphy, A. Pandikkadan, K. Schreve; The algebraic structure of hyperbolic graph braid groups.
-Preprint: arXiv:2403.08623 (2024)
+B. Appiah, P. Dani, W. Ge, C. Hudson, S. Jain, Y. Lee, M. Lemoine, J. Murphy, A. Pandikkadan, K. Schreve; The algebraic structure of hyperbolic graph braid groups. arXiv:2403.08623 (2024)

 "Factors that Relate to Academic Excellence" (completed in May 2022 in compliance with the degree requirements for B.S. in Mathematics at Louisiana Tech University)